All blogsCommercial Real estate October 31, 2025

 The Ripple Effect on Southern Oregon’s Commercial Real Estate

+These efforts do more than keep Medford’s shopping centers relevant—they raise regional commercial property values.
 Enhanced walkability, new anchor tenants, and experience-driven amenities tend to

 increase traffic across nearby retail corridors, such as Biddle Road, Crater Lake

-Highway, and Garfield Street.
+Highway and Garfield Street.
 This has spurred interest among investors in outparcels,

 small retail centers, and redevelopment opportunities within a one-mile radius of both